coopdanger/github-wg-configuration/draft-cooper-wugh-github-wg-configuration.md

 automation and/or established administrative conventions for repositories within WG organizations, such as:

-   - Creating a new repository for an individual draft
+   - Creating a new repository for an individual draft that is likely to become a working group document

    - Creating a new repository for an adopted working group draft